godotengine/godot-docs/tutorials/performance/vertex_animation/controlling_thousands_of_fish.rst

 Controlling thousands of fish with Particles
 ============================================

-The problem with :ref:`MeshInstances <class_MeshInstance>` is that it is expensive to update their transform array.
+The problem with :ref:`MeshInstance3D <class_MeshInstance3D>` is that it is expensive to update their transform array.
 It is great for placing many static objects around the scene.
 But it is still difficult to move the objects around the scene.